 Canada & USA – Most insurers will insure both the USA and Canada and sometimes Mexico.
 To obtain insurance you normally require an address in the country, this could be a friends place or a hotel etc.

-Some overlanders have difficulty obtaining insurance in North America, however you can try the following insurers:
+2017 Update: Most overlanders are having difficulty obtaining insurance in North America, however you can try the following insurers.